hydershah/edgebook/README.md

 For support, email support@edgebook.ai or join our Discord community.

-## Responsible Gaming
+## Responsible Use

-EdgeBook promotes responsible gaming.
-If you have a gambling problem, please call 1-800-522-4700.
+EdgeBook promotes responsible use.
+If you need help, please call 1-800-522-4700.

 You must be 18+ to use this platform.
-Please gamble responsibly.
+Please play responsibly.

 ---